 Surrender of a Certificate of Airworthiness.
-Certificate for a Guyana aircraft to the Authority upon sale or transfer of such aircraft to an operator outside of Guyana.
+11. An operator shall surrender the Airworthiness Certificate for a Guyana aircraft to the Authority upon sale or transfer of such aircraft to an operator outside of Guyana.

 Export Certificate of Airworthiness required for export of aircraft.
 12. The Director General may issue an Export Certificate of Airworthiness for a Guyana aircraft which is to be exported from Guyana for the purposes of confirming the history and status of the aircraft to the Regulatory Authority in the destination State and such a certificate shall not be used as a substitute for the Certificate of Airworthiness required for flight.

-Continued Validity of Airworthiness

-13. (1) A Certificate of Airworthiness shall normally remain valid for one year unless otherwise surrendered,
+Continued Validity of Certificate of Airworthiness.
+13. (1) A Certificate of Airworthiness shall normally remain valid for one year unless otherwise surrendered, suspended or revoked.

-[Subsidiary] Civil Aviation (Airworthiness) Regulations Certificate. suspended or revoked.
-(2)Notwithstanding sub-regulation (1), а Certificate of Airworthiness may be issued to an operator for a period of less than one year where it is issued under regulation 6.
-(3) The continued validity of a Certificate of Airworthiness shall be dependent upon- (a) the Guyana aircraft being maintained in an airworthy condition in accordance the requirements with of these Regulations; (b) the Authority being granted access to the Guyana aircraft to determine continued compliance with these Regulations; and (c) the Guyana aircraft being operated within the performance and operating limitations of its approved Aircraft Flight Manual.
-Renewal of a 14.
-(1) The application for the renewal of a Certificate of Certificate of Airworthiness shall be-Airworthiness. (a) made in a form and manner prescribed by the Authority; and (b) accompanied by - an engineer's report in the form i.
+(2) Notwithstanding sub-regulation (1), a Certificate of Airworthiness may be issued to an operator for a period of less than one year where it is issued under regulation 6.

+(3) The continued validity of a Certificate of Airworthiness shall be dependent upon -

+- (a) the Guyana aircraft being maintained in an airworthy condition in accordance with the requirements of these Regulations; - (b) the Authority being granted access to the Guyana aircraft to determine continued compliance with these Regulations; and the Guyana aircraft being operated within the performance and operating limitations of its approved Aircraft Flight Manual.

+al of a

+cate of

+thinses14.
+(1) The application for the renewal of a Certificate of

+Airworthiness shall be-

-prescribed by the Authority, giving details of work done on the aircraft since the last renewal of the Airworthiness Certificate; and
+- (a) made in a form and manner prescribed by the Authority; and - (b) accompanied by - an engineer's report in the form prescribed by the Authority, giving details of work done on the aircraft since the last renewal of the Airworthiness Certificate;